data-craft-01/ab_testing/README.md

 - Statistical significance is measured by the p-value (probability of observing a t-statistic as extreme as the one computed from the sample data, assuming the null hypothesis (no difference between groups)).
 - If the p-value is below a chosen significance level (commonly 0.05), it can be concluded that there's a statistically significant difference between the groups.

-5. Hypothesis Test - One tailed vs Two tailed
+5. Hypothesis Test - One tailed vs Two tailed for devising Ha

 | One-Tailed Test | Two-Tailed Test  |
 | ------- | --- |